 Greece had never before won a major tournament, but with the likes of big hitters Germany, Italy and Spain all going out in the group stages, the stage was set for an upset.

-Portugal and England would tussle, with the Portuguese making it all the way to the final – to facw the same well-drilled but technically less proficient side that had nevertheless beaten them in the opening game of this competition.
+Portugal and England would tussle, with the Portuguese side coming out on top to make it all the way to the final – where they faced the same well-drilled but technically less proficient side that had nevertheless beaten them in the opening game of this competition.

 If Cristiano Ronaldo and co had been expecting revenge, though, they were disappointed; Greece won the final by the only goal of the game, as they had done in both the quarter and semi-finals.